EslamTharwaat/remove_image_background/API_DOCUMENTATION.md

 **POST** `/process`

-Process a single image to remove its background.
+Process a single image to remove its background using optimized human segmentation.

 **Request Formats:**